chowlett/chowlett_release/README.md

 1`./build-and-publish`

-1. Commit the change to Gemfile.lock that results from the build and publish.
+1. Commit the change to "Gemfile.lock" that results from the build and publish.